 To get the most out of your data, you need to approach it strategically.
 Consider these four approaches:

 1. “Do new” This is about detecting where new sources of data may exist, taking that data and finding new insights or ways of doing business.
-For example, Business & Decision, an Orange Business Services company, has worked with a pharmaceutical company to trial analyzing bacterial growth in petri dishes using AI and image recognition.
+For example, Business & Decision, an Orange Business company, has worked with a pharmaceutical company to trial analyzing bacterial growth in petri dishes using AI and image recognition.
 Doing this work manually is time-consuming and costly.
 AI quickly learns the patterns to enable high throughput screening and increase the accuracy of detection.

 2. “Do better” You can take an existing operational process and use data to improve it and make it more efficient.
 Business & Decision worked with Port Antwerp to help address the problem of traffic congestion in the port.
 Data is gathered from ships heading to port to predict their arrival times.
 Advanced analytics are then employed to create congestion heatmaps and collision prevention plans and recognize the loading and unloading of shipping containers, enabling the port to monitor and act on congestion hotspots, better manage dock occupancy and pre-emptively avoid future traffic problems.
 It can also enable road transport companies in the logistics ecosystem to better plan their arrival times, saving them time and money.